Trou95/Header42/README.md

 <h1 align="center">Header42</h1>

 <p align="center">A simple script for ADD,UPDATE or DELETE your headers to files just with one click(or typing command).
-Works cross-platform for Linux,MacOS or Windows.*</p>
+Works cross-platform for Linux,MacOS And Windows.*</p>